 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacements are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair Category 1

-Notes Evidence of past movement/settlement cracking was noted.
-On the basis of a single visit this is considered to be of long standing however will require further ongoing attention in future.
+Notes Evidence of past movement settlement cracking was noted.
+On the basis of a single visit this is considered to be of longstanding but will require ongoing attention and maintenance in future.